-The only downside I found with the retro design is that the windows were thinner than normal which lead to the hotel being a little noisier than I would have liked.
+The only downside I found with the retro design was that the windows were thinner than usual, which lead to the hotel being a little noisier than I would have liked.
 It wasn’t a huge deal but something to note.

 The Outpost Restaurant

 Avocado Toast – The toast had the same classic style you would expect with avocado toast while fun additions like pickled onions and cilantro.
-These enhancements added a great flavor to the dish that made it a nice, light brunch choice without compromising the taste.
+These enhancements added a great flavor to the dish that made it an excellent, light brunch choice without compromising the taste.

 Overall, I was impressed with the food here as it is much better than you would expect from a hotel restaurant.
 I would totally eat brunch here even if I weren’t staying at the hotel.